 I first discovered Ellsworth's name while doing research on Sextus H. Hungerford, who's article was published few days ago.
 While perusing Andrew Young's 1875 work History of Chautauqua County I noticed the odd name of Waterman Ellsworth listed among the names of men who had previously served in the state assembly.
 Intrigued, I managed to find a small biography on him in said book that mentioned his legislative service as well as his burial location in the Stockton Cemetery!
 Earlier today I managed to make a visit to the small cemetery to get some photos of his gravesite, which will be posted at the end of this article!

 Waterman Ellsworth was born in the town of Hartwick, Otsego County, New York on December 14, 1797.
 In an interesting historical connection, Waterman's father was none other than Stukely Stafford Ellsworth (1769-1837), a resident of Otsego County who served as a New York State Senator from 1825-1828.
-Stukely is also listed in my SNIAPH book and will eventually have a blog profile of his own at some point.
-Before his senate tenure, Stukely Ellsworth married and eventually had five children, of whom Waterman was the youngest.
+Before his Senate tenure, Stukely Ellsworth married and eventually had five children, of whom Waterman was the youngest.
 The History of Chautauqua County also mentions that Stukely and the rest of the Ellsworth family were related to quite a number of eminent Americans, including Oliver Ellsworth, (who served as Chief Justice of the U.S. Supreme Court from 1796-1800) and William Wolcott Ellsworth (1791-1868), a Governor of Connecticut.
-Stukely and his family were also direct descendants of Abel Aylesworth, who married Benjamin Franklin's sister Amy!

 Mary Lyon (founder of Mt.
 Holyoke College), whose sister Rosina married Waterman Ellsworth.